Diploma of Dance Teaching

 The course replaces all previous Royal Ballet School teachers’ courses and includes opportunities to specialise in teaching in either vocational or educational settings and students will be awarded The Royal Ballet School’s Diploma of Dance Teaching.

 The diploma is suitable for current and ex-professional dancers and teachers and will provide a foundation in teaching ballet to a broad range of students.
-The course covers:
+It is also suitable for teachers of varying experience who want to develop their practice in creative ballet in educational and community settings.

 - Classical ballet technique